 Reiterate the following:

 -The cost for completing the whole visa process is currently $160.
 If you ARE NOT approved for a visa you ARE NOT REFUNDED anything.
+This is for Costa Ricans asking for a travel visa to the United States.

-Consider it a non-tax deductible donation to the US government.
+Consider it a donation to the US government.
 So make sure you qualify.
 I’d be willing to bet that most days at least one person leaves the embassy in tears.
 One twenty something year old girl there was an assistant at a daycare center who had only been working there for three months, single, no university degree, no car, no property.
 She didn’t leave crying but seriously I could have saved her $160 with a quick conversation, I know people with more qualifications than her and still get denied.

 If you live in Costa Rica and rarely/never go to the embassy then you are probably staying out of trouble and living the good life.
 Or, you’re probably in a lot of trouble 😉